Goldenfreddy0703/plugin.video.kaito.beta/README.md

 - [ ] Some anime's are not opening. https://github.com/SwagOtaku/plugin.video.kaito/discussions/99#discussioncomment-1789393
 - [ ] Opening Episodes take a very long time to load when opening an anime.
 - [ ] Some episodes are not working with gogo.
+- [ ] Title Language does not change for anilist which results in giving Kaito an error. https://github.com/SwagOtaku/plugin.video.kaito/discussions/99#discussioncomment-2683104

 ## Discussion: